-Driving best value from a business sale requires good preparation beforehand (getting these ducks in a row) and expert advice during the sale itself.
+Driving best value from a business sale requires good preparation beforehand, through getting these ducks in a row, alongside the expert advice during the sale itself.
 Be highly suspicious of those who push pre-sale valuations, particularly those armed with their far from credible online valuation tools.

 When considering an exit – think early, think smart and make sure when buyers arrive, you have sufficient motion in the ocean.